Flinthook commandeering space pirate ships with his trusty hook

 This roguelike, randomly generated action game, requires a lot more grinding than expected.
 Each time Captain Flinthook receives damage, it brings the pirate closer to an untimely demise.
 Starting at 100 health allows players to take a few hits before actually dying, but progressing through multiple ships in a row is what makes the game difficult.

 The game, however, does help players out.
-Each ship contains treasures chest that hold healing items, though they typically aren’t that easy to come by.
+Each ship contains treasure chests that hold healing items, although they typically aren’t that easy to come by.
 For the most part treasures come after rooms that lock the player inside with continuous enemies, or rooms that require Flinthook to overcome risky terrain.

 Ships also feature stores within them.
 At the stores Flinthook can purchase health items, shielding items, items that increase speed and more with coins earned from defeating enemies or found in treasure boxes.